SaphiraFord/Brand-Yourself-Assignment/README.md

 <h2> Introduction </h2>

-I‘m going to be designing a logo for my future business (named Saphu Ears) in creating faux fur cat ears which is a niche market that I have found on the social media platform Instagram.
+I‘m going to be designing a logo for my future business (Saphu Ears) in creating faux fur cat ears which is a niche market that I have found on the social media platform Instagram.
 I have studied the logos that businesses in this field use and they will majorly influence the design of my logo so that it is successful and will fit in to the market.
-I didn't want to do a generic logo that just used letters and basic shapes as within this market all of the most popular shops use a logo with a unique characters which makes it stand out as a brand.
+I didn't want to do a generic logo that just used letters and basic shapes as within this market all of the most popular shops use a logo with a unique character which makes them stand out.

 <h2> Research </h2>

 <a href="https://imgur.com/w0V0fhj"><img src="https://i.imgur.com/w0V0fhj.png" title="source: imgur.com" /></a>

-I have created a collage of six logos that I really love the look of as part of my research of similar logos I want to do.
+I have created a collage of six logos that I am really inspired by as part of my research.
 Four of the designs “KTsnCo”, “Furry tail dreams”, “Pastel Neko Crafts” and “Moru Ears” are big businesses within the faux fur ear market.
-While the other two are similar yet unique and I wish to be inspired by them.  <br />
+While the other two are similar yet unique and I appreciate their designs.  <br />

-These logos do not follow good practice in logo design as they all are very complex drawings with “KTsnCo” being the least complex.
-However, their intricacies are their selling point with most of the designs being very eye catching, unique and sparkly.   <br />
+These logos do not follow traditional good practice in logo design as they all are very complex drawings with “KTsnCo” being the least complex.
+However, their intricacies are their selling point with the designs being very eye catching, unique and desirable.   <br />

-In terms of scalability these designs could all be printed onto clothing, mugs, blankets etc. without an issue.
-And if there was one, they should possess the source file required to easily edit the images so that they can have different designs to ensure more versatility.   <br />
+In terms of scalability all of these designs could all be printed onto clothing, mugs, blankets etc. without an issue.
+If scalability concerns were to arise, they could possibly possess the source file required to easily edit the images so that they can have different designs to ensure more versatility.
+These logos may also possess alternate versions which are solely black and white to promote any required versatility. <br />

-All the logos possess light pastel qualities that are combined with dark lines or text which makes the logos pop out and makes them much more attractive and striking to the viewer.   <br />
+All the logos possess light pastel qualities that are combined with dark lines or text which make the logos pop out and make them much more attractive and striking to viewers.   <br />

-Except for the “furry tail dreams” logo all the designs have a border to encapsulate the logo, 4 of them being circles and the “OHMISTY” logo being a heart.
+Aside from the “furry tail dreams” logo all the designs have a border to encapsulate the logo, 4 of them being circles and the “OHMISTY” logo being a heart.
 This is a lovely effect as it adds a layer of order which confines the design to a space which can have the designers own spin played on it make the logo more noteworthy.   <br />

 Most of the logos possess adornments, these being leaves, flowers, sparkles and cat paws.
 These details help to further distinguish the design as its own unique brand and add to their attractiveness.  <br />